The name of this organization shall be the University Undergraduate Council (hereinafter

-Section 2: SPECIAL MEETINGS
+SECTION 2: SPECIAL MEETINGS

 Special meetings may be called by the chair.
 The purpose of these meetings shall be stated in the call and, except in cases of emergency, a notice of at least five working days shall be given.

-Section 3: ABSENCE OF MEMBERS
+SECTION 3: ABSENCE OF MEMBERS

 If for any reason a member of the UUC cannot attend a meeting, another faculty member from that college or school may be designated as proxy for voting purposes.
 The chair shall be notified prior to the meeting.

-Ten (10) voting members of the UUC shall constitute a quorum.
+Two-thirds of the number of voting members of the UUC shall constitute a quorum.

 Standing or special committees shall be appointed by the chair as necessary to carry

-Section 1: PROCEDURE
+SECTION 1: PROCEDURE

 The rules contained in the latest edition of Robert's Rules of Order Newly Revised shall govern the University Undergraduate Council to the extent that they are not inconsistent with these bylaws or with any special rules of order the UUC may adopt.

-Section 2: OPEN MEETINGS
+SECTION 2: OPEN MEETINGS

 All meetings of the UUC shall be open to the university community.
 If confidential issues are on the table, then the Chair has the power to call the UUC to executive session.